What is Eczema?

 5. Varicose eczema.
 It is associated with varicose veins, as its name implies.
 Poor circulation is also another cause.
 It usually occurs in the lower legs and is more commonly found in older people.

-Read: Dyshidrotic Eczema: All You Need to Know
+Read: Mild Eczema on Hands – What You Need to Know

 Causes of Eczema